An Inspiring Story of Survival and Daring in WWII Berlin

 Living While Surviving

 All of this contributed to Schönhaus’s ability to survive in Europe’s heart of darkness.
-But there’s were more to his story than survival.
+But there’s more to his story than survival.
 Schönhaus chose to live, not merely survive.
 He was consistently face-to-face with evil, yet he chose to see the good in people, of those who actually were good.

 He was determined not to cower in fear, but rather to walk the streets, eat good food, and visit friends.
 This isn’t to say he was foolish.
 Quite the opposite.
 He was consistently aware of his surroundings, as Magida makes clear.
 He also chose to love.
 He had numerous lovers during a time when such opportunities seemed highly unlikely.
 It’s one of the many lessons we can take from Schönhaus.

 Lastly, he chose danger not simply for danger’s sake, but rather for the sake of his fellow Berliners—his fellow Jews.
 He made the moral and ethical decisions by which history judges all of us.
-Schönhaus’s story informs the reader that it’s not enough to survive—indeed, it’s not enough to live—if we choose to do so in fear or at the cost of our humanity, and, as others chose to do in the book, at the cost of other people’s lives.
+Schönhaus’s story informs the reader that it’s not enough to survive—indeed, it’s not enough to live—if we choose to do so in fear or at the cost of our humanity and, as others chose to do in the book, at the cost of other people’s lives.

 “Two Wheels to Freedom” is a story within an ocean of stories that need to be heard.
-Magida has truly graced readers with an opportunity to encounter a truly remarkable story and a remarkable person—one worth modeling after.
+Magida has truly graced readers with an opportunity to encounter a truly remarkable story and a remarkable person—a person worth modeling after.
 Schönhaus’s story is not a story of survival.
 It’s so much more than that.

 "Two Wheels to Freedom: The Story of a Young Jew, Wartime Resistance, and a Daring Escape," by Arthur J. Magida.